rajkumarseelam/PhisGuard-AI/SSL/README.md

 ---

 ## 🤝 Contributing
+This tool was created by **Suraj Kumar** as part of the PhisGuard-AI project.
 Contributions to improve the tool's functionality and accuracy are welcome.
 Please ensure all enhancements maintain the tool's security focus and data accuracy standards.

+## 👨‍💻 Author & Maintainer
+- **Suraj Kumar** - Original creator and primary developer